 - Snack on oatcakes with toppings.

-- Add ground flaxseeds to pancakes, curries and houmous.
+- Add ground flaxseeds to porridge, cereal, curries and houmous.

 - Sprinkle toasted seeds on salads and vegetables.